cockroachdb/docs/v2.0/partitioning.md

 - Store the current students' data on faster storage devices.
 - Store the graduated students' data on slower, cheaper storage devices (example: HDD).

+#### Step 1.
+Identify the Partitioning method

+We want to geo-partition as well as archival-partition the table.
 We can achieve this by partitioning the table first by location and then by date.

-#### Step 1.
+#### Step 2.
 Start each node with the appropriate storage device specified in the `--store` flag

 Start a node in the US datacenter: